1. Your Website Has A High Bounce Rate

 There may a come a time that your business simply outgrows your current site.
 Whether it’s an increase in your scope of services or a change in direction, your site needs to be able to keep up as you scale your business.
 What better way to support your growth than with a new website that works hard for your business?

-9. Your Website Has An Outdated Look
+9. Your Website Has A Horrible User Experience

 Your website is often the first thing your potential leads will see of your business, and it’s critical that your site makes a great first impression.
 But that won’t happen if your site still has an outdated feel and design from a decade ago.
 Which is a strong sign that it is time to redesign your small business website.

 Your audience is very perceptive and makes a snap judgment of your organization based on a glance at your site.
 Keep informed on the latest design trends and make sure you’re using aesthetics that resonate with your target audience.
 If you want to make the right impression each time and attract your audience rather than deter it, you’ll need to invest in a new website.